You could also be interested in reading:

 Stay out of the reds and blacks at all costs!

 This city has its fair share of danger, ranking high in crime statistics.
-You'll find violence against women, armed robberies, muggings, and a touch of drug-related chaos.
+You'll find violent crime against women, armed robberies, muggings, and a touch of drug-related chaos.
 To keep things in perspective though, most of this trouble sadly happens in the local townships where the poorer residents live, and you have no business going to these places in the first place.
 Why would you go actively looking for trouble?

 Driving in South Africa is comfortable... just keep those doors locked and don’t trust Google Maps when it takes you through the boonies